 You can access all the resources for the Stepping Stones programme on the GLA website and also look at the evaluation of the project: https://www.london.gov.uk/what-we-do/education-and-youth/school-schemes/stepping-stones-2018

 Breakfast Peer Mentoring

 Each Year 7 who attends is assigned a mentor with whom they can discuss their transition to secondary school, any issues they are having and also life in general.
-Conversations every morning vary for example some students are having heated discussions about last night’s football, some students are helping each other with home learning and some mentors take their mentees to the library to show them how to access our Reading Programme, Accelerated Reader.
+Conversations every morning vary for example some pupils are having heated discussions about last night’s football, some pupils are helping each other with home learning and some mentors take their mentees to the library to show them how to access our Reading Programme, Accelerated Reader.
 Breakfast mentoring is supported by members of staff in case issues arise which need immediate action.

 Stepping Stones Taught Programme

 Whilst our Year 10 mentors are fantastic, the Year 7 team recognises that some Year 7 pupils need a bit more support than can be offered by a Year 10 pupils.